MohamadYusuf/WebRx-Site/docs/component-overview.md

 wx.applyBindings(new MyViewModel());
 ```

-In this example, the component both displays and edits an property property called userRating on the Product view model class.
+In this example, the component both displays and edits an property property called <code>userRating</code> on the <code>Product</code> view model class.

 ## Example: Loading the like/dislike widget from external files, on demand